panique/mini3/README.md

 - basic knowledge of Composer for sure
 - for auto-installation: VirtualBox, Vagrant

+## Forks

+There are some nice upgraded versions of this mini framework, check it out at https://github.com/ribafs/php-router

 ## Installation (in Vagrant, 100% automatic)

 To keep things super-simple, we are using Vagrant here, a simple technology to run virtual machines for development.